-Our paper has the following contribution: \begin{theoremB} Assume that $k$ is a field finitely generated over $\IF_p$ for $p \ge 5$.
-If $g(C) = \htt(\sE) = 1$, and $\epsilon(\sE) = 0$, then the Tate conjecture holds for $X$; if moreover $k$ is finite, then equivalently the BSD conjecture holds for $\sE$. \end{theoremB}

-We remark that $\epsilon = 0$ is an open dense condition on the coarse moduli space of elliptic surfaces with $g(C)=\htt(\sE)=1$, so it is generically satisfied.
-The current evidence for function field BSD seems to be extremely meager: It is known when the elliptic surface is isotrivial, rational, or is a K3 surface (\cite{ASD}), or when the $L$-function vanishes to order $1$ (\cite{Ulmer, Qiu}).
-As far as the authors are aware of, there are no more systematic results on the conjecture only conditional on some simple invariants.

-\paragraph{A General Type Example} To illustrate our method, we also analyze a class of surfaces of general type.
-For a geometrically connected smooth proper surface $X$ over a field, we use $K_X$ to denote the canonical divisor, $p_g$ the geometric genus $\H^0(X, K_X)$ and $q$ the irregularity $\H^1(X, \sO_X)$. \begin{theoremC} Assume that $k$ is a field finitely generated over $\IF_p$ for $p \ge 5$.
-Let $X$ be a minimal smooth projective geometrically connected surface over $k$ with $p_g = K_X^2 = 1$ and $q = 0$.
-If $K_X$ is ample, then $X$ satisfies the Tate conjecture. \end{theoremC}
+We remark that condition (ii) in Thm~A is an analogue of the condition ``$K_X$ is ample'' above.
 Over $\IC$, surfaces with the above invariants were classified by Todorov and Catanese (\cite{Todorov, Catanese0}).
 They are simply connected, have a coarse moduli space of dimension $18$ and were among the first examples of $p_g = 1$ surfaces for which both the local and the global Torelli theorems fail (\cite{Catanese}).